-The worst outbreak seems to have been in March 1761 when John Baker, overseer, charged "Ex Spences for hors and self for pervading a place for the pepel wich had the smallpox "4s. and "Paid Wm.
+The worst outbreak seems to have been in March 1761 when John Baker, overseer, charged "Ex Spences for hors and self for pervading a place for the pepel wich had the smallpox" 4s. and "Paid Wm.
 Broox of Sandon for nursing the smallpox his bill" £10.10.0.
 In 1766 the two Eaton girls (the one who was blind lodging with Mrs. Sharpington in Chelmsford and the other with "Old Mother Waller") caught smallpox and the second girl was sent to the pest house.
 Both recovered.

-By this time inoculation was being practised and John Baker tells the story of another outbreak in the highly individual spelling of his accounts of 1775 - Gave John Claxton for showing nurse Witcham the whay to John Swetings 6d.
-Paid Marrey Witcham for nursing and enoculaten of John Sweting family £1.
-2. 0.".
+By this time inoculation was being practised and John Baker tells the story of another outbreak in the highly individual spelling of his accounts of 1775 -

-Paid Mr. Jardon a bill for licker for the use of John Sweting famley 18.
-10d.
-Paid John Barker for going for erents for them 3d Su Paid Thos.
-Sarward for macking a cofing for Jn.
-Sweting whife 9.
-0. Paid Mr. Hodges for thre yards of bays for Jn.
-Sweting whife 3.
-0. Paid Wm.
-Bruster for Degin the grave for John Sweting whife 3.
-4. Paid Mr. Jerdon for caring of the corps to the ground 2.
-0 Paid Mr. Jerdon for licker 2.
-0 Paid to Jn.
-Birchell a shilling for assisting of John Sweting wife To the ground 1.
-0 The seam wheak that John Sweting whife whose bearrid gave him in want 6.
-0
+£. s. d.

+Gave John Claxton for Showing Nurs Witcham 6.

+the whay to John Swetings

+Paid Marey Wictham for Nursing and Enouclaten 1.
+2. 0.

+of John Sweting famley

+Paid Mr. Jardon a bill for Licker for the use 18.
+10.

+of John Sweting famley

+Paid John Barker for Going for Erents for 3.

+them

+Paid Thos.
+Sarward for Macking a cofing for 9.
+0.

+Jn.
+Sweting Whife

+Paid Mr. Hodges for thre yards of bays for 3.
+01⁄2.

+Jn.
+Sweting Whife

+Paid Wm.
+Bruster for Degin the Grave for John 3.
+4.

+Sweting Wife

+Paid Mr. Jerdon for Caring of the Corps to 2.
+0.

+the Ground

+Paid Mr. Jerdon for Licker 2.
+0.

+Paid Jn.
+Birchell A Shilling for Asisting of 1.
+0.

-The cost of funerals was increasing mainly because of the price of coffins, which rose from 8s. in 1738 to 10s. in the 1780s, 10.6d in the 1790s and 12s in 1800.
+The cost of funerals was increasing mainly because of the price of coffins, which rose from 8s. in 1738 to 10s. in the 1780s, 10.6d. in the 1790s and 12s. in 1800.
 The payment for laying out remained at about 2s. though Sarah Pledger, overseer in 1768, paid 1s. and then "Gave the Women sixpence to drink".
 Elias Pledger three years later paid Dame Duke 6s. "for the use of a sheit for the laying out of Rd.
 Hayward" and this happened on other occasions.
 In 1787 John Balls was paid 1s for shaving William Bruster and John Keys after their deaths.
-The beer for bearers usually cost 2s.. and so did two yards of bays for the shroud.
+The beer for bearers usually cost 2s. and so did two yards of bays for the shroud.
 Mrs. Sweeting was exceptional in being allowed three yards.
 The church clerk's fee for digging the grave remained at 3s.4d.
 On a few occasions there had to be a coroner's inquest following the death of a pauper, though the reasons are not given in the accounts.
-When Ambrose Bently died in 1781 William Hart made two entries - "Paid at Gurdens for maintaining the jury on Bently account" 10s. and "paid Cable for going for the crowner and to wan the Jury" 4s.6d.
+When Ambrose Bently died in 1781 William Hart made two entries - "Paid at Gurdens for Maintaining the Jury on Bently account" 10s. and "paid Cable for going for the crowner and to wan the Jury" 4s.6d.
 Gurdens was Jordan's Warren Inn, Cable was the constable and the crowner was the coroner.